Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

 \subsection{Continuity equations and inclusions in the space of probability measures}

 In this section, we recollect known results about continuity equations in measures spaces, following the usual Cauchy-Lipschitz and superposition-type theories surveyed e.g. in \cite{AmbrosioC2014,AGS}, as well as their set-valued counterpart introduced by the authors of the present manuscript in \cite{ContInc}.
-Given a real number $p \in [1,+\infty)$, a measure $\mu^0 \in \Pcal_p(\R^d)$ and a velocity field $v : [0,T] \times \R^d \to \R^d$, we will focus our attention on the well-posedness of the Cauchy problem